Naitreey/notes-and-knowledge/cs/characters-and-fonts/unicode.rst

 - UCS planes: A UCS plane is a subset of 2**16 characters in the 31-bit UCS character set.
 In other words, any of ``xy0000 - xyFFFF``.

-- Current plans are that there will never be characters assigned outside the 21-bit code space from 0x000000 to 0x10FFFF.
+- RFC 3629 defines that there will never be characters assigned outside the 21-bit code space from 0x000000 to 0x10FFFF.
+An anything outside of this range is invalid unicode code point.
 In total, these are currently 17 planes.

   - Basic Multilingual Plane (BMP), Plane 0.